surveyproject/surveyproject/SurveyWAP/_Instructions/ReadMe.txt

 2. FILES
-- download zipped install package to your computer
+- download the zipped install package to your computer
 - right click file: check Properties --> Unblock
-- unzip files to (new) file directory (e.g. C:/Survey/..)
+- unzip the files to a (new) file directory (e.g. C:/SurveyProject/..)

 3. IIS

 Option 1.
-- create a new Virtual Directory in IIS [e.g. called 'SurveyProject'] which points to the fysical directory where the Survey files are unzipped
+- create a new Virtual Directory in IIS [e.g. called 'SurveyProject'] which points to the fysical directory where the SurveyProject files are unzipped
 - make sure you have default.aspx specified as a Default Document for your Virtual Directory
-- set Asp.NET to version 4.* (or higher) and "Pipeline mode: Integrated"
+- set Asp.NET to version 4.5 (or higher) and "Pipeline mode: Integrated"

 Option 2.
 - Create a WebApplication in IIS and follow the steps of option 1.
-- Add the Webapplication to the proper Applicationpool using .NET 4.5 and Integrated Pipeline Mode
+- Add the Webapplication to the proper Applicationpool using .NET 4.5 and "Integrated Pipeline Mode"

 4. DATABASE